 Sometimes your keyboard can be typing automatically because one of its keys is stuck.
 If that’s so, be sure to gently remove that key and check if the problem is resolved.

 If the issue doesn’t appear, insert the key back into its slot and check if that helps.

 If the issue is still there, connect the keyboard to a different PC and check if it’s working.
 In case the keyboard works, it’s possible that one of your settings is causing the issue on your PC.

 If you’re using a laptop, perhaps you should take it to the repair shop and ask them to check if your keyboard is working properly.

-Solution 6 – Use external keyboard instead of your laptop keyboard
+6. Use an external keyboard instead of your laptop keyboard

-- Open Device Manager, locate your keyboard, right-click it and choose Disable from the menu.3.
+- Then, open Device Manager, locate your keyboard, right-click it and choose Disable from the menu.3.
 You will get a confirmation dialog box, where you have to click Yes.